 Colors and Shapes*

-* Recognizes and names primary colors.
+Recognizes and names primary colors.* Recognizes circles.

 * Recognizes rectangles.

-* Counts orally through 10.
+Numbers* Counts orally through 10.

 * Counts objects in one-to-one correspondence.